davidfrantz/force/docs/source/howto/udf.rst

 We are going to use exactly one year of Landsat and Sentinel-2 data.
 We enable RBF interpolation with extraordinarily large kernels to make sure that the time series does not contain any nodata values.
-The latter is necessary as the **cumulative** DHI is sensitive to the number of observations *N* (I personally would prefer to normalize by *N*, i.e., the mean, but we here want to implement the original DHI).
+The latter is necessary as the **cumulative** DHI is sensitive to the number of observations *N*.

+    I personally would prefer to normalize by *N*, i.e., the mean, but we here want to implement the original DHI.

 .. code-block:: none